KoralQuery

 "@context" : "http://korap.ids-mannheim.de/ns/koral/0.5/context.jsonld",

-"collection" : { ... },
+"corpus" : { ... },

 "query" : { ... },